-To deliver this unique event, the LIFE SMART Waste project's final conference will integrate with the first two days (12-13 November) of the 24th Meeting of the INTERPOL PCWG, the annual global gathering of the PCWG network, which runs until 14 November 2019.
-The INTERPOL PCWG annual meetings aim at discussing new and growing concerns relating to pollution crime and to develop action plans going forward.
+To deliver this unique event, the LIFE SMART Waste project's final conference was integrated with the first two days of the 24th Meeting of the INTERPOL PCWG, the annual global gathering of the PCWG network.
+These INTERPOL PCWG annual meetings aim at discussing new and growing concerns relating to pollution crime and to develop action plans going forward.
 They also allow INTERPOL, and all participants, to share current projects and enforcement activities, and to advance regional and international cooperation in the field of pollution crime enforcement.

 LIFE SMART Waste project